 Route B allows you to combine two of the subject areas in your studies, and this will be reflected in the degree title awarded.
 For example, if you have an interest in Crime Science but also in Cybercrime, you can study both subjects and exit with an MSc in Crime Science and Cybercrime.

 You can study this course as a campus-based or distance-learning student, tailoring your learning to suit your own needs.
-The DL course is facilitated through interactive and engaging online materials, whilst still being a part of the University of Portsmouth student and research community.
+The DL course is facilitated through interactive and engaging multimedia online materials, whilst still being a part of the University of Portsmouth student.
+The campus-based course is delivered via lectures, seminars and workshops, and involves both individual and group working.

 Assessment is based upon a range of written assignments including essays, case study, a literature review and research proposal focused on your chosen project.
 You will also complete a 15,000-word dissertation.
 For each assignment full academic support is provided by an academic subject expert and you will be provided with academic supervisor once you have identified your dissertation subject area.